PatrickFuhrmann-HTWBerlin/SoSe-2024-DoW/2024-05-09-DoW-solution.md

 ```
 {"started":"2024-05-14T19:10:24Z","uptime":331763.837}
 ```
-This only indicates that the main webserver is running but not that the service is producing reasoable results.
+This only indicates that the main webserver is running but not that the service is producing reasonable results.
 For that we need to check the requests defined by the OAI-PMH RESTful definitions.
-We start with the request to service to identify itself.
+We start with the request to the service to identify itself.
 ```
 curl -s "http://localhost:${PORT}/scicat/oai?verb=Identify"
 ```
 The result should be a more or less cryptic xml string.
 The string can be nicely formated with the *xmllint* command.
-The command can be installed on Ubuntu like systems with
+The command can be installed on Ubuntu-like systems with
 ```
 sudo apt install libxml2-utils
 ```